-The extension of the long-term aims of development to encompass objectives which go beyond the purely material, and which are not incorporated in simplistic notions of economic growth, as are measured by increases in GNP, also forces us to focus on strategies against poverty.
+The extension of the long term aims of development to encompass objectives which go beyond the purely material, and which are not incorporated in simplistic notions of economic growth, as are measured by increases in GNP, also forces us to focus on strategies against poverty.
 These latter strategies must integrate inherent social factors, such as the youth wave, into the desired outcomes of development.

-To reach out to youth, and to plan for a better quality of life for all, we have first to search for more efficient alternatives to the current development ideologies, which favour macromanagement over social policies, which are prepared to risk social and political stability in order to achieve financial stabilization, and which see a role for money, but no role for people - and especially young people - in the macro-economy.
-We must redesign macromanagement policies by recognising that it is population rather than capital which is the central macro-economic variable.
+To reach out to gor youth, and to plan for a better quality of life for all, we have first to win another victory.
+We must search for more efficient alternatives to the current development ideolog es,] which favour (magro management by it human resource development, which are prepared to risk social and political stability in order to achieve financial stabilisation, and which see a role for money, but no role for people - and especially young people - in the macro-economy.
+We must redesign macro-management policies by recognising that it is population rather than capital which is the central macro-economic variable.

-We seem to have forgotten that it is the population which supplies the workforce, which produces fiscal burdens, which furnishes fiscal capacity to meet these, and that it is not money, but people who save, invest, produce, consume, and require caring services; in short, it is people who create the market, money merely one of its instruments.
+We seem to have forgotten that it is the population which supplies the workforce, which produces fiscal burdens, which furnishes fiscal capacity to meet these, and that it is not money, but people who save, invest, produce, consume and require caring services; in short it is people who are the market, money merely one of its instruments.
 In our macro-economic development strategies, we seem to have given precedence to the instruments over the objectives.

 In doing so, we appear to have lost sight of the central objective of development, to improve the quality of life of people.
-Instead, all too often, its results degrade rather than enhance it.
-But, increasingly, people are reacting to mis-conceived and mis-managed development strategies, and as a result, this path to under-development has had severe political repercussions.
+Instead, all too often, the results have to degrade rather than enhance it.
+But, increasingly, people are reacting to mis-conceived and mismanaged development strategies, and as a result, this path to under-development has had severe political repercussions.
 Instead, social policy reforms must be considered as productive investments.
 After all, they improve the quality of the urban environment, they create jobs, they involve investment in the fields of education and training, and they create and recreate the mechanisms for material and non-material security.